Sheree North: Later years

 A favorite of film producer/director Don Siegel, she appeared in four of his films: in Madigan (1968) opposite Richard Widmark; in Charley Varrick (1973) with Walter Matthau; as John Wayne's long-lost love in the actor's final film The Shootist (1976); and in Telefon (1977).
 She had supporting roles in two Charles Bronson movies, Breakout (1975) with Robert Duvall, and Telefon.
 Other notable performances were in The Gypsy Moths (1969) with Burt Lancaster and Gene Hackman; and as Burt Lancaster's ex-lover in Michael Winner's Western, Lawman (1971) with Robert Ryan, Lee J. Cobb, Robert Duvall, and Albert Salmi.
 She also appeared in the crime drama The Organization (1971) with Sidney Poitier, and in The Outfit (1973) with Duvall, Joe Don Baker, and Karen Black.

 Throughout the 1970s and 1980s, North appeared in guest spots on TV shows, including Hawaii Five-O, The Streets of San Francisco, McMillan & Wife, Matlock, Family, and Magnum, P.I..
 She played Lou Grant's girlfriend in several episodes of The Mary Tyler Moore Show.
 She co-starred with Sheldon Leonard in the short-lived CBS sitcom Big Eddie in 1975.
 During the 1980–81 season, North starred in I'm a Big Girl Now with Diana Canova, Danny Thomas, and Martin Short.
 The series aired 19 episodes.
 In 1980, she played Marilyn Monroe's mother in the made-for-television film Marilyn: The Untold Story.
 In 1983, she appeared in the ensemble cast of Steven Bochco's series Bay City Blues.
 The hour-long drama series aired eight episodes.
 North later appeared in two episodes of The Golden Girls as Blanche Devereaux's sister Virginia.

 In the 1990s, she appeared as Cosmo Kramer's mother Babs Kramer in two episodes of the sitcom Seinfeld.
 Her last screen role was in John Landis' black comedy Susan's Plan (1998).

-Personal life
+Personal life and death

 North was married four times and had two children.
 In 1948, at age 16, she married Fred Bessire, a draftsman, with whom she had a daughter.
 The marriage ended in 1953.
 In 1955, she married television writer Bud Freeman; the marriage ended a year later.
 Her third marriage was to a psychologist, Gerhardt Sommer, with whom she had another daughter.
 The marriage ended in divorce in 1963.
 At the time of her death, North was married to her fourth husband, Emmy Award-winning title designer Phillip "Phill" Norman.

+In Hollywood, the future Pulitzer Prize-winning novelist Alison Lurie worked as Sheree's secretary answering her fan mail.
+Lurie later told American Legends website that she modeled a character on Sheree North in her classic L.A. novel, The Nowhere City.

 On November 4, 2005, aged 73, North died of complications following surgery at Cedars-Sinai Medical Center.